 Those suffering from TMJ often ignore it or delay treatment.
 Delay or negligence in treating your TMJ can severely impact your dental health in many ways, including:

+We also offer other treatments such as Invisalign and surgical orthodontics.
 With our reliable and swift TMJ treatment in Mississauga, there is no reason to put off getting the right help.
 Please call us to make an appointment with us.

 Do clicking jaw joints indicate that I have TMD?